 In Alabama, you can go for a drive on the RTJ Golf Trail, but these driving skills don’t require a steering wheel.
-Celebrating 20 years of great public golf in 2012, the entire Trail has received renovations at every course within the past five years.
-While the courses keep getting better, the Trail’s commitment to service and amazing value (most greens fees are between $45 and $64) will always stay the same.
-For more information on the entire Trail, please visit the RTJ website.
+Celebrating more than 25 years of great public golf in 2018, the entire Trail has received renovations at every course.
+While the courses keep getting better, the Trail’s commitment to service and amazing value will always stay the same.
+For more information on the entire Trail, greens fees and discounts, please visit the RTJ website.

 Day 1 Golf – Oxmoor Valley – Birmingham

 Come see why Golf Digest called Alabama “one of the top 50 golf destinations in the world."

 Oxmoor Valley (100 SunBelt Parkway, Birmingham; 205-942-1177), a favorite on the RTJ Trail and a great place to start a road trip, is one of the many reasons Golf Digest called Alabama one of the top 50 golf destinations in the world.
 This 54-hole facility was built on former mining land owned by U.S. Steel.
 Sculpted from peaks and valleys of the Appalachians, the courses offer scenic forests, numerous creeks and challenging elevation changes.
 The Ridge course, with its rollercoaster fairways and heavy tree cover, is incredibly photogenic.
 As a reminder of the site’s former use, the green at the par-5 third hole is buttressed by a shelf of exposed shale rock.